 The Program on Urban Studies is a pioneer of service learning and experiential learning initiatives that combine academic coursework with real-world urban challenges and public service.

-Sustainable Cities (Offered Winter Quarter) - COURSE WEBSITE
+Sustainable Cities (Offered Fall) - COURSE WEBSITE

 In the past six years, over 100 Stanford University students have completed 33 projects for the Sustainable Cities class in collaboration with Bay Area non-profit organizations and government agencies, including Redwood City, the San Francisco Bicycle Coalition, Friends of Caltrain, the San Mateo County Health Department, the City of San Jose and Resilient Oakland Initiative.